louisowen6/Cleaning_Text_Data/README.md

 This module is created in Python language and will be easily fit into your text analysis pipeline.
 Hope it is useful! 🙏

 ## Resources
-Resources used in this modul are available at https://github.com/louisowen6/NLP_bahasa_resources
+Resources used in this module are available at https://github.com/louisowen6/NLP_bahasa_resources